Localization problems of Quillen: The -Theory Localization sequence

-Now we state the equivalence theorem of ${\BG}W$-theory bi-Spectra. \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
-Use other notations, as in (\ref{nota}), (\ref{setUP}).
-Let $Z\subseteq X$ be a closed subset and $grade(Z, X)=k$.
+Now we state the equivalence theorem of ${\BG}W$-theory bi-Spectra.
+Refer to section \ref{BISP4Exact}, \ref{SecVorAus} for notations and definitions on $GW$-theory, spectra and bispectra.
+For a dg category ${\SA}=\LRf{{\SA}, \q, ^{\vee}, \varpi}$ with duality and weak equivalences, the ${\BG}W$ bispectrum ${\BG}W\LRf{{\SA}}\in\BiSp$ takes values in the category $\BiSp$ of bi-spectra (see \S \ref{subSecKaroBISP}).
+The ${\BG}W$-groups ${\BG}W_p^{[n]}\LRf{{\bf dg}{\SE}}$ are defined as the homotopy groups $\forall n, p\in {\BZ}$.
+Similar notations are used for exact categories with duality and weak equivalences (see \S \ref{BISP4Exact}). \bT {\rm Suppose $X$ is a quasi projective scheme over $\spec{A}$.
+Use other notations, as in (\ref{nota}, \ref{setUP}).
+Let $Z\subseteq X$ be a complete intersection closed subset, as in (\ref{CIsetUp}), and $grade(Z, X)=k$.
 We also fix an invertible sheaf ${\SL}$ on $X$.
 We assume $1/2\in A$.
 Then the following zig-zag sequence